ericvw/qmk_firmware/keyboards/massdrop/alt/keymaps/ericvw/readme.md

 * Enable swapping of *Left Alt* and *Left GUI* in the function layer (i.e., Fn + (LALT | LGUI) for determine which key is produced left of the *Spacebar*).
 * Set startup LED lighting to a hue step below `HSV_BLUE` that pulses upon key press.
+* Enable WASD arrow keys in the function layer and move RGB mode and values as Vim `hjkl` keys.
+  `jk` are for RGB value and `hl` are for RGB mode.